 Sharon helps writers, doctors, teachers, singers, actors, cellists, and business executives achieve peak performance by giving them the tools to release harmful tension.
 Without that tension, her clients can “nail” demanding performances, presentations, and public speaking engagements with a resonant and engaging voice and an open and charismatic body language.
 She was on the faculty at Stella Adler Studio and American Academy of Dramatic Arts in Los Angeles.
-The LA Opera, Women in Theater, The Dating Coach, Vox Humana, and Children’s Hospital have sought her to teach her “secret weapons” that help their members be loose, light, and dynamic.
+The LA Phil, The LA Opera, Women in Theater, Laguna Playhouse, The Dating Coach, Vox Humana, and Children’s Hospital have sought her to teach her “secret weapons” that help their members be loose, light, and dynamic.

 The mystery of the mind, unlocked.

 The Alexander Technique fine-tunes awareness and connection between body and mind.
 Everyday we are bombarded with stimuli to which, on the whole, we react immediately without stopping to think.
 In fact, many of our problems stem from the fact that we don’t think.